Total government contribution

 In Australia’s federal system of shared responsibilities, the Australian Government has taken the primary role in providing government funding for non-government schools, while state and territory governments are the primary source of support for government schools.
 Conversely, state and territory governments generally contribute much lower levels of funding to non-government schools, and the Australian Government provides a lower share of the government funding for government schools.

 In 2019-20, Australian governments, both Commonwealth and state and territory, spent a total of $70.6 billion on school education.
 As the table below shows, $52.6 billion of this public investment went to government schools and $18.0 billion went to non-government schools.

 Recurrent funding for school education, 2019-20 ($ billion)

 [infogram id=”_/rrjrL6LHpqgp2dx7Lmbn” prefix=”MSM” format=”interactive” title=”2022_Recurrent funding_FOR PRINT”] Source: Productivity Commission ‘Report on Government Service Provision’ and Australian Government Department of Education, Skills and Employment

 In 2019-20, some 66 per cent of school enrolments were in government schools, which received 75 per cent of total government expenditure on schooling.
 In comparison, non-government schools accounted for 34 per cent of enrolments and 25 per cent of total government expenditure.

-On a per student basis, in 2019-20 total government spending on students in government schools averaged $20,182, while in non-government schools (both Catholic systemic and Independent schools) this was $13,189 per student.
+On an individual student basis, total government spending in 2019-20 on each student in government schools averaged $20,182, while in non-government schools (both Catholic systemic and Independent schools) this was $13,189 per student.
 Average government expenditure on students in Independent schools is estimated to be about $11,620 per student, or 58 per cent of the average spending per student in government schools.
-Independent school students receive considerably less government funding than their counterparts in government schools.
+As the table below shows, Independent school students receive considerably less government funding than their counterparts in government schools.

 Average per student government funding by sector, 2019-20